paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 **S3 Intelligent-Tiering:**

+- Amazon S3 monitors an objects access patterns and if it isn’t accessed for 30 consecutive days, Amazon S3 automatically moves it to the infrequent access tier which is S3
+  Standard-IA.
+If you access an object in the S3 Standard-IA Amazon S3 automatically moves it to the frequent access tier which is S3 Standard
 - Ideal for data with unknown or changing access patterns
 - Requires a small monthly monitoring and automation fee per object

 **S3 Glacier Instant Retrieval:**

+- Retrieve objects stored in the S3 Glacier Instant Retrieval storage class within milliseconds, with the same performance as S3 Standard.
+Works well for archived data that requires immediate access
 - Used for archiving purposes.
 - Provides fast data retrieval but at a higher cost.
 - Works well for archived data that requires immediate access